arnaucoma24/PhD_ACC/README.md

 ---

 ## Disclaimer
-This README file was written with the assistance of ChatGPT-4.0 and supervised by me, Arnau. :)
+This README file was written by ChatGPT-4.0 and supervised by me, Arnau. :)

 ---